Genusbiz/docs/developers/defining-an-app-model/user-interface/tables/views.md

 3. Select the **Enable Legend** check box.
 4. Choose if the legend is displayed at the top, bottom, left, or right, or if the legend by default is hidden.
 5. Legend entries are defined by a code domain.
 In the **Entries** list, click **Add**.
-6. Under **Code Domain**, select a code domain defined in your Directory.
+6. Under **Code Domain**, select a code domain defined in your app model.
 7. Under **Name Override**, optionally enter a name for the entries.
 8. Under **Symbol**, choose if the entries displays the icon or the color associated with the values in the code domain.
 9. To add another set of entries, click **Add** and repeat steps 6 through 8.